 In plainer English, that means showing that your finances aren't in a precarious enough condition that you might end up receiving "welfare" or government assistance.

 Fortunately, unemployment insurance is not among the government's list of benefit types that make someone a likely potential public charge.
 (See Which Public Benefit Programs Can Make Immigrant Inadmissible.)

 If you end up needing more types of assistance than unemployment insurance coverage, however, the issue could get more complex.
 USCIS has, fortunately, stated that people with symptoms (fever, cough, shortness of breath) should "seek necessary medical treatment or preventive services" and that this "will not negatively affect" an eventual public charge analysis.
 But its statement didn't cover more than medical treatment.

-If you do end up relying on additional government benefits, then when the time comes to apply for a future visa or green card, you would be wise to attach a letter of explanation to your application detailing how the COVID-19 pandemic affected your ability to work or conduct your usual activities and why you had to seek this form of assistance.
+Nevertheless, if you do end up relying on additional government benefits in the U.S., then when the time comes to apply for a future visa or green card, you would be wise to attach a letter of explanation to your application detailing how the COVID-19 pandemic affected your ability to work or conduct your usual activities and why you had to seek this form of assistance.